 Week of Proper 12 | Office Psalms Week 1, 2020

-23 May First Evensong of the Seventh Sunday of Easter
+1 August Saturday, First Evensong of the Ninth Sunday after Easter

 H28 = The Hymnal 1982

 WLP = Wonder, Love, and Praise